boazbk/tcs/lec_08a_restricted_models.md

 expression := number|expression operation expression|(expression)
 ```

-Another example of a context free grammar is the "matching parenthesis" grammar, which can be represented in Backus-Naur as follows:
+Another example of a context free grammar is the "matching parentheses" grammar, which can be represented in Backus-Naur as follows:

 ```python
 match  := ""|match match|(match)
 ```

-A string over the alphabet $\{$ `(`,`)` $\}$ can be generated from this grammar (where `match` is the starting expression and `""` corresponds to the empty string) if and only if it consists of a matching set of parenthesis.
+A string over the alphabet $\{$ `(`,`)` $\}$ can be generated from this grammar (where `match` is the starting expression and `""` corresponds to the empty string) if and only if it consists of a matching set of parentheses.
-In contrast, by [regexpparn](){.ref}  there is no regular expression that matches a string $x$ if and only if $x$ contains a valid sequence of matching parenthesis.
+In contrast, by [regexpparn](){.ref}  there is no regular expression that matches a string $x$ if and only if $x$ contains a valid sequence of matching parentheses.